destinygg/bot/README.md

 * Say words on the mute or ban word list
 * Say something that is very similar to what someone else previously said
 * Say something that is very similar to what you said previously
-* Say more than 5 consecutive numbers in chat
-* Use more than 7 emotes in a line

 ### Commands
 Commands                                     | Result